 Student Services moved into this modern 12,500 square foot complex in the summer of 1999.
-This ultra modern building houses Student Services, Financial Aid, Admissions, Records, and Research, and the Career Center.
+This modern building houses Student Services, Financial Aid, Admissions, Records, and the Career Center.
 This complex also contains conference rooms and counselors' offices.
 Phase II of the Student Union opened during the spring of 2006.
-This 20,749 square foot addition to the Student Union houses the Office of Admissions, Records, and Research, the Student Grill, Bookstore, Activity Center, Fitness Center, and a computer lab.
+This 20,749 square foot addition to the Student Union houses the Office of Admissions and Records, the Student Grill, Bookstore, Wellness Center, and office of eLearning education.